Increasing levels of a simplified version of “good” cholesterol reversed disease in the blood vessels of mice with diabetes, a new study finds.

 The results, say the study authors, reflect the emerging view that HDL’s ability to extract cholesterol from cells reduces inflammation, the immune reaction in which cells rush to injury sites.
 Part of the natural process that repairs damaged tissues, inflammation worsens disease in the wrong place, such as plaques.

-“Our study results argue that raising levels of functional good cholesterol addresses inflammatory roots of atherosclerosis driven by cholesterol buildup beyond what existing drugs can achieve,” says senior study author Edward A. Fisher, MD, PhD, MPH, the Leon H. Charney Professor of Cardiovascular Medicine in the Department of Medicine at NYU Langone Health.
+“Our study results argue that raising levels of functional good cholesterol addresses inflammatory roots of atherosclerosis driven by cholesterol buildup beyond what existing drugs can achieve,” says senior study author Edward A. Fisher, MD, PhD, MPH, the Leon H. Charney Professor of Cardiovascular Medicine in the Department of Medicine at NYU Langone Health and director of translational research with NYU Langone’s Center for the Prevention of Cardiovascular Disease.
 “Good cholesterol is back as therapeutic target because we now understand its biology well enough to change it in ways that lower disease risk.”

 Better Measures to Evaluate Drugs That Raise HDL Levels

 Treatments for atherosclerosis for decades have focused on lowering blood levels of low-density lipoprotein (LDL) or “bad” cholesterol, a second shuttle that delivers molecules of cholesterol from the diet (and from the liver) to the body’s cells, including those in vessel walls.
 But the ability of treatments that lower LDL cholesterol to reduce heart attack risk is limited, and especially in adults with diabetes, who are twice as likely to die from heart disease or stroke as people without diabetes, according to the American Heart Association.